-Stop worrying and start vacationing -- VRBO offers several guarantees and insurance policies to help give you peace of mind while booking your rental property online.
+Stop worrying and start vacationing — VRBO offers several guarantees and insurance policies to help give you peace of mind while booking your rental property online.
 If you’re afraid that you’ll need to cancel your trip, or might break something during your stay, VRBO can cover you.
-VRBO also protects all payments made through the website via eCheck, PayPal, or a major credit card.
+It also protects all payments made through the website via eCheck, PayPal, or a major credit card.

-Beware of insecure payment -- Some property owners or managers do not allow you to pay for booking their properties through the VRBO website, preferring that you instead contact them and arrange for an alternate payment method.
-We would advise against booking properties like this, as paying for them off the website with cash, cheque, or money order means that VRBO can’t protect your payment.
+Beware of insecure payment — Some property owners or managers do not allow you to pay for booking their properties through the website, preferring that you instead contact them and arrange for an alternate payment method.
+We would advise against booking properties like this, as paying for them off the website with cash, check, or money order means that VRBO can’t protect your payment.

 In booking a rental property for a trip out of town, VRBO not only gives you great choice, but also good flexibility, too.
 Its search options let you find just the right property to book, and you can get all the information you need to know about a property before you book it by looking at photos of the place, reading guest reviews, and contacting the owner.
 Plus, VRBO helps to put your mind at ease with guarantees and insurance policies that allow you to book and pay with confidence, and deal with any unpleasant surprises that come up.

 With that said, VRBO bills itself as an advertising firm, and doesn’t often get involved in disputes between property managers and renters.
 That means that it’s mostly on you to do your research and avoid dishonest property managers and other pitfalls before they happen, or work directly with the property manager to resolve these issues if they do happen.
-This includes looking for properties where you can pay the property manager for your booking securely and directly through the VRBO website.
+This includes looking for properties where you can pay the property manager for your booking securely and directly through the website.
 If you want a property renting website that is a little more hands-on in terms of customer support (if a bit smaller in scope), try Airbnb.com.
-Or, learn what Airbnb is in this article.

 Well, that’s our opinion on VRBO.
 Ready to try it out for yourself, though?
-We’ll start by showing you how to set up a VRBO account.
+We’ll start by showing you how to set up a VRBO account in our next tutorial.